natv1337/FrostyColorPicker/README.md

 # FrostyColorPicker
-A [FrostyEditor](https://github.com/CadeEvs/FrostyToolsuite) plugin for converting Vector colors to and from other color methods.
+A [Frosty Editor](https://github.com/CadeEvs/FrostyToolsuite) plugin for converting Vector colors to and from other color methods.
 Works on versions 1.0.6.1 and higher.

 ![Plugin Preview](https://github.com/NatalieWhatever/FrostyColorPicker/blob/master/Resources/plugin-preview.png)